yohset95/Coursera_MLRegression/README.md

+# Flight Ticket Price Prediction using Linear Regression
-# IBM Machine Learning: Regression Final Project
+This is a final project of Coursera's IBM Machine Learning: Regression. </br>
+Arranged by Yohanes Setiawan.

 # **Business Understanding**